 Outside of his legislative duties, Mayor Ross worked for Hallmark Cards, the company from which he retired after working in various positions for 39 years.
 He is President of Graves & Ross Investment Co., dba Smoking Hill Bar-B-Que at the Lake of the Ozarks since 1988.

 A 1964 graduate of Bradley County High School, Mayor Ross attended the University of Arkansas – Pine Bluff and received a Bachelor of Science in Business Administration from Rockhurst University in 1977.

 In 1995 and 1996, Mayor Ross was recognized by the Kansas City Globe as one of Kansas City’s most influential African Americans.
 He was awarded the Southern Christian Leadership Conference’s Black Achiever in Industry Award in 1985.
 He also received the Spirit of Enterprise Award from the Missouri Chamber of Commerce in 1991 and was a recipient of the Outstanding Legislator Award in 1996 by the Missouri Federation Grand Order of Pachyderms.

 Mayor Ross was born on December 15, 1946 in Warren, Arkansas and has been married to his late wife, First Lady Eloise for 49 years before her heavenly departure on Aug.
 28, 2019.
-They have three daughters: Rechele, Carla and Diana; six granddaughters, one grandson and one great-grandson.
+They have three daughters: Rechele, Carla and Diana; six granddaughters, one grandson, one great-grandson and one great-granddaughter.